-Any pathologic process or disorder of function that predominantly involves the neurons rather than the glia or white matter of the brain and spinal cord.
+Any pathologic process or disorder of gray substance of the brain: In his medical studies, Jeff learned that polioencephalomyelopathy is a disease that relates to the function predominantly involving the neurons rather than the glia or white matter of the brain and spinal cord.

 Any disease predominantly affecting the gray matter of the brain.